- 1 Find the Perfect Option for Your Home in Minutes

 Buying Guide: How to Choose the Right One

-With a tankless water heater, you no longer need to worry about finding space for a new water heater in your home.
-As you look at water heaters for sale online, you need to make sure that you find the best one for your home.
+You no longer need to worry about finding space for a new water heater in your home.
+As you look at options for sale online, you need to make sure that you find the best one for your home.
 Consider all the following factors when choosing one.

 A traditional water heater has space inside for bringing the water up to temperature.
 With a tankless design, you don’t have a tank of perfectly heated water at your disposal.
 Always consider the capacity that it has to ensure that it can meet the needs of your family.

 You generally only need a heater with a capacity of more than 55 gallons if your family takes three or more showers, does several loads of laundry and does meal and food prep daily.
 A heater that can heat up less than 55 gallons during the day is suitable for everyone else.